Mohammad Sadeghi (actor)

 Mohammad Sadeghi (محمد صادقی; born May 30, 1957) is an Iranian actor.

 Biography

 Born in Mashhad, Sadeghi moved to the US to go to university after finishing high school.
 He studied Media and Communication and continued his studies to obtain his PhD at Wisconsin State University.
 Sadeghi also took several acting classes in the US before returning to Iran.
-In 1995, he finally made his movie debut with “Deadly Escape.“ He has since appeared in several movies and dramas including “Abraham The Friend of God”, “House of Outsiders”, “A Place for Love”, “Half Awake”, Reign of Love, “Lost Paradise” and “Scream in Silence”.
+In 1995, he finally made his movie debut with "Deadly Escape.“ He has since appeared in several movies and dramas including “Abraham The Friend of God", "House of Outsiders", "A Place for Love", "Sleep and Awake", Reign of Love, "Lost Paradise" and "Scream in Silence".